lambdaclass/aleo_internals_book/src/snarkVM/dpc/ledger.md

 **question**: why does this execute atomically?
 Did they actually meant that since the self is cloned you don't have race conditions? because the block does not execute atomically.
     Is it possible to add two different blocks with the same height twice? -> No, since each `add_next` call overwrites the whole structure

-The next method to take a look at is the to_ledger_proof.
+The next function to take a look at is the to_ledger_proof.
 This does a bunch of things but succintly, it computes a few other proofs:

 ```mermaid
 flowchart LR